AlessandraLoz/Converting-Roman-Numerals-Lab/README.md

 ## You may also like...

-- [User-Input-Validation](https://github.com/AlessandraLoz/User-Input-Validation) - Program using integer division and boolean logic in order to account for prime numbers
+- [User-Input-Validation](https://github.com/AlessandraLoz/User-Input-Validation) -  Using boolean and algebraic logic in order to properly track multiple variables at once

 ## License